Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/README.md

  * Cryptocurrency Payments
  * Favicon

+## Resolution of Bugs

+### View Cart Items:
+To make a purchase users must be able to view the gift selection on offer, select various items at various quantities and have them recorded in their personal cart.
+Users must then be able to view a summary of the items in their cart and edit or remove the items as required.

+An issue arose when I tried to access the cart summary page after adding items to the cart.
+When the page is accessed either through clicking on the cart icon or typing the url in the browser.
+To determine the source of the error I examined the python files and cart html file for the cart app.
+After checking the model and view files and using the print function to help determine the error, I sought to make sure that the variable names were constant throughout the files.
+A small naming error was located between the files for the Gift Model.

+A second issue arose after the naming error had been solved.
+Unlike the previous error, this problem was resolved relatively quickly qith the help of the Tutor Support.
+Due to cached data from before the naming issue was resolved, attempts to access the cart summary were redirect to an error page.
+Once the cached data was deleted the summary page operated as expected once again.

 ## Accreditation & Gratitude
  * Code Institute Tutor Support: I would like to express my gratitude for the tutors help in resolving issues I faced in building the website.
 In particular, their help was invaluable in resolving the problem of the cart app not displaying.